black-da-bull/maestro-on-mosaic/os/maestro-os.md

 Step 1.5: Legacy UST Handling (Conditional)

 1.5.1.
 If an older UST or blueprint is provided (e.g., containing [CREW_TAGS] or [Road-Map] with bar durations):
-Task: Automatically migrate/normalize to the current v4.3.1 structure.
+Task: Automatically migrate/normalize to the current v4.3.2 structure.
 Action:
 Consolidate [Voice] and [CREW_TAGS] content into [VocalPersona].
 Rename [Style] to [AestheticIntent].
 Extract bar durations from [Road-Map] and embed into LYRICS BLOCK headers.
 Simplify [Road-Map] to sequence only.
 Remove all commas outside LYRICS BLOCK.
-Output: A normalized Blueprint v1.x compliant with v4.3.1 standards.
+Output: A normalized Blueprint v1.x compliant with v4.3.2 standards.
 Checkpoint: Log the migration process to the Session Ledger.
 PHASE 2: ANALYSIS & MULTI-AGENT VALIDATION (Consensus Sprint)
-Objective: To subject the Blueprint to rigorous creative and technical audits by a council of specialized agents, achieving a “top 2-3% quality level” via consensus.
+Objective: To subject the Blueprint to rigorous creative and technical audits by a council of specialized agents, achieving a “top 2-3% quality level” via consensus, with DJ Mo Money as the ultimate arbiter of creative authenticity.

 Step 2.1: Initiating Round-Robin Consensus Sprint (Minimum 5 Rounds)

 2.1.1.
 Activate the RapCouncil (Lyrical Professor, Battle Technician, Cultural Critic).
 2.1.2.
 The council executes a full analysis using the “Boy Icarus” Council Decision Matrix, scoring all 20 metrics.
 2.1.3.
 Checkpoint: Individual scorecards (JSON) and qualitative notes are logged to the Ledger.
 2.1.4.
-Consensus Check: If Consensus Score (average > 4.8, low variance) is not met, return to 2.1.1 after applying system-synthesized micro-patches.
+Consensus Check (DJ Mo Money Veto/Approval): If Consensus Score (average > 4.8, low variance) is not met, or if DJ Mo Money (user) explicitly vetoes or requests further refinement based on “sacred imperfection” or “reverent tension” standards, return to 2.1.1 after applying system-synthesized micro-patches.
 2.1.5.
 If Consensus Achieved: Log final consensus scores and rationale.
 Step 2.2: Technical Audit - VAL/QUINN Gates